wandb/docs/docs/guides/hosting/export-data-from-dedicated-cloud.md

 | Export artifacts | [Artifact API](../../ref/python/public-api/api#artifact), [Explore and traverse an artifact graph](../artifacts/explore-and-traverse-an-artifact-graph#traverse-an-artifact-programmatically), [Download and use an artifact](../artifacts/download-and-use-an-artifact#download-and-use-an-artifact-stored-on-wb) |

 :::info
-Artifacts stored in Dedicated Cloud with [Secure Storage Connector](./secure-storage-connector) are managed by you.
+You manage artifacts stored in the Dedicated Cloud with [Secure Storage Connector](./secure-storage-connector).
 In that case, you may not need to export the artifacts using the W&B SDK API.
 :::

 :::note